elliotclowes/learnt.me/"Quiet" by Susan Cain.md

 ### Small notes

 - Shyness and introversion are two different things.
 P12
-- > A popular 1926 sex guide observed, “homosexuals are invariably timid, shy, retiring.”
+- > A popular [[1926]] sex guide observed, “[[homosexuals]] are invariably timid, shy, retiring.”
 P25
-- At 37signals they have “No-Talk Thursdays” where employees aren’t allowed to talk to one another so they can focus on work.
+- At [[37signals]] they have “No-Talk Thursdays” where employees aren’t allowed to talk to one another so they can focus on work.
 P86
 - “Overarousal interferes with attention and short-term memory”.
 Introverts are aroused more easily than extroverts (and we’re talking about brain, not sexual arousal here).
 That’s why they might remember less of a conversation in a busy, noisy environment than an extrovert.
 P126
 - “When someone offers you a beer, they’re really saying ‘hi, have a glass of extroversion’” — Brian Little.
 P143
 - > “A 2010 University of Michigan study shows that college students today are 40 percent less empathetic than they were thirty years ago, with much of the drop having occurred since 2000.
 (The study's authors speculate that the decline in empathy is related to the prevalence of social media, reality TV, and "hyper-competitiveness.")”
 P141
 - Blushing is largely uncontrollable and difficult to fake.
 That makes it useful in judging what people are feeling.
 P144
 - Extroverts seem to get a bigger hit of dopamine from dopamine-rewarding activities.
 - There’s a test down on students worldwide every 4 years called TIMSS (Trends in International Mathematics and Science Study).
 Asian countries like Korea, Singapore, Japan and Taiwan consistently rank highest.
 There’s many reasons for that.
 But one is ‘quiet persistence’.
 The exam has a long winded personal questionnaire that gives students no extra points for completing.
 However, the nations whose students often fill out the questionnaire also tend to have students who do well in the test.
 “In other words, excellent students seem not only to possess the cognitive ability to solve math and science problems, but also to have a useful personality characteristic: quiet persistence.” p201
-- People who have Botox, which limits their ability to frown and make angry faces, are less anger-prone.
+- People who have [[Botox]], which limits their ability to frown and make angry faces, are less anger-prone.
 The very act of frowning triggers the amygdala to process negative emotions. p233 ([citation](https://www.discovermagazine.com/planet-earth/why-darwin-would-have-loved-botox))
 - Introverts are often “recoiling from novelty or overstimulation, not from human contact.”
 But from the outside it nearly always looks like the later.
 P248
 - A common theme is that for extroverts school is often the best time of their life.
 And for introverts it’s often the worst.
 P262
 - “ The secret of life is to put yourself in the right lighting.